dwarkeshsp/PopperPlay/src/components/philosophy/Philosophy.md

 _Many of following ideas are inspired by David Deutsch and Karl Popper.
 They are given full credit and gratitude._

+## Popper's Criterion

+> The question about the sources of our knowledge ... has always been asked in the spirit of: ‘What are the best sources of our knowledge - the most reliable ones, those which will not lead us into error, and those to which
+> we can and must turn, in case of doubt, as the last court of appeal?’
+I propose to assume, instead, that no such ideal sources exist - no more than ideal rulers - and that all ‘sources’ are liable to lead us into error at times.
+And I propose to replace, therefore, the question of the sources of our knowledge by the entirely different question: 'How can we hope to detect and eliminate error?'
+>
+> Karl Popper, *Knowledge without Authority* [^1]

+News, academia, and social media are in crisis.
+They are turning dogmatic, dishonest, and tribal.
+The source of this trouble is that we have been using the wrong criterion to judge institutions which help create knowledge.
+The prevailing approach focuses on sources, asking, "Which authority should we trust?" [^2]

+This question is based on the same mistakes as the prevailing question in political philosophy, "Who should rule?".
+The philosopher Karl Popper pointed out that that since all rulers are fallible, and since they will all make mistakes, we will never find the perfect ruler who, once appointed, will dissolve problems once and for all.
+Similarly, there is no source of information which is free from error and bias.
+If we believe that we found such a source, then we become prone to believe incredulous claims which could not survive open criticism.
+Furthermore, there is no rational way to resolve disputes between sources claiming to justify their own credibility.
+Instead, disagreements must be settled by irrational appeals to authority and failing that, violence.

+When we ask, "Who should we trust?", we are expecting explanationless progress.
+We are trying to predict future success from raw data like the qualifications and track record of news organizations and academic journals.
+But this is not an explanation for why we should expect progress to continue without any error correction.

+The only rational way to create progress is to create a platform which satisfies Popper's criterion: _Does the system facilitate the correction of errors and the creation of new ideas?_

+Instead of seeking higher authorities of knowledge, we can allow people to identify problems with prevailing explanations, conjecture solutions upon them, and then criticize these tentative guesses.
+These new explanations will generate even more interesting problems, and we will solve them as well.
+And we will subject our platform itself to error correction so that we can improve the process of problem solving and thus better fulfill Popper's Criterion.

+Only in this way can we prevent the entrenchment of errors and the suppression of new ideas.

 ## Problem Solving

 > All evils are caused by insufficient knowledge.
 >
 > David Deutsch

 Where a conscious being suffers or dies, where a truth about the universe remains unknown, where we fail to explore, create, and understand - the cause is that we have lack the knowledge to solve some problem.
-Given this truth, our entire civilization should be dedicated to helping people solve problems.
+Given this fact, our entire civilization should be dedicated to helping people solve problems.
 Every human being has the capacity to create knowledge, and we should be doing everything we possibly can to utilize their creativity and problem-solving.

-(Not clear)

-But tragically, this is not so.
+But tragically, our institutions fail to help people solve problems.
 Instead of empowering the entire repertoire of human thought, we only give a select few the resources, information, and platform to create knowledge.
 This is in and of itself a severe problem, because it is handicapping the solution of all other problems.

 PopperPlay is the ever-improving solution.
-Here, anyone can identify where prevailing conjectures are inadequate.
-Anyone can create a tentative assertion which solves the problem.
-Anyone can criticize and improve the conjectures others have made.
-People can
+Here, anyone can identify problems with prevailing conjectures.
+Anyone can create new knowledge and solve these problems.
+Through this open process of conjecture and refutation, we can enable the creation of new knowledge and thus reduce the suffering, error, and stasis in our civilization.

 ## A Portal